 Unprotected display hooks pose an unnecessary threat to shoppers and most especially to young children.
-In this article, premises safety expert, Larry Dinoff, AIA, discusses the risks associated with display hooks and how these injuries can be prevented.
+This article discusses the risks associated with display hooks and how these injuries can be prevented.

 Display Hook Injuries to Children